UW-Madison-CBML/CHTC_tutorials/general_scripts/README.md

 # run_script.sh
 This bash script is called your executable and will contain any cmd commands needed to run your script and save your output files.
 This file **always** starts with `#/bin/bash` at the top.
 Use the provided script as a template.

+You will need to install any additional packages, load any API keys, run your script, and tar gzip your outputs directory.
+The outputs directory is needed to tell HTCondor to transfer your output back to the login node from the compute node (compute node is where all the compute stuff happens, login node is the node you login to).

 At the start of your script, pip install any additional packages that are not in your docker container.
 If everything is in your container already, there's no need for this.
 ```
 pip install torch==2.10.0